Migrant sex offender mistakenly released from prison arrested

 Police found and arrested him inside Finsbury Park at around 8.30am on Sunday after a member of the public spotted him at a nearby bus stop.

-Sir Keir Starmer confirmed Kebatu will be deported, which is expected to happen this coming week.
+In a statement read out by Epping Forest councillor Shane Yerrell, the father said the news of Kebatu’s release caused his daughter “so much stress and anxiety”.

+He added: “This man is a real danger to young women and children and for him to be wrongly released and walking the streets freely just four months after carrying out two sexual assaults, only five weeks after being sentenced, all because of a system failure on Friday is unbelievably irresponsible.”

-“We have ordered an investigation to establish what went wrong.
-We must make sure this doesn’t happen again,” the Prime Minister said.
+Prime Minister Sir Keir Starmer said: “We have ordered an investigation to establish what went wrong.
+We must make sure this doesn’t happen again.”

 David Lammy told broadcasters that Kebatu needs to be questioned by police before he is deported, adding: “I can assure you that he will be deported as he was expected to be deported.
 I expect that to happen this week.”